Venango County Court Records

 MDJ 28-3-04Mellon Bank Building, P.O.
 Box 553, Seneca, PA 16346(814) 676-5421

-All Magisterial District Courts observe hours of Monday through Friday, 8:30 a.m. to 4:30 p.m.
+All Magisterial District Courts are open Monday through Friday, 8:30 a.m. to 4:30 p.m.
 (MDJ 28-3-01 closes at 4:00 p.m. and is closed from noon to 12:30 p.m.).

 Online Docket Search